 Our priority is to fund clinics and hospitals focused on serving the poor in undeserved, rural areas of sub-Saharan Africa.
 We also support select organizations that are serving the very poor in urban or peri-urban areas.

-Our grants are funded by the Gould Family Foundation Fund for Maternal Newborn Health (MNH) Clinics and by funding from collaborating foundations like the Segal Family Foundation and Child Relief International.
+Our grants are funded by the Gould Family Foundation and by funding from collaborating foundations like the Segal Family Foundation, the DAK Foundation and the CRI Foundation.

 100% of contributions go to fund grants — there are no sales, marketing, salary, travel or administrative expenses associated with the Fund.
 These costs are borne personally by the Gould Family.

 Many of our partners (who are not providing delivery services) are operating effective antenatal programs but, all too often, expectant mothers (especially the poorest) deliver with a traditional birth attendant or in a sub-standard, government clinic.
 Overcrowded conditions, lack of an organized referral – transport process, poor infection control procedures, staff indifference or training issues and lack of proper equipment contribute to poor outcomes.
 The poorest we serve are often relegated to these conditions — we can do better.
 The Delivery Subsidy Program (DSP) provides poor expectant mothers with a path from a quality, caring antenatal program to a safe, clean, respectful delivery in a “vetted” clinic.
 It can also be used to fund transport to and from a clinic and the purchase of a mama kit.